shivam9599/opencv-python-blueprints/README.md

 > Excellent book to build practical OpenCV projects!
 I'm still relatively new to OpenCV, but all examples are well
 > laid out and easy to follow.
 The author does a good job explaining the concepts in detail and shows how they apply
 > in real life.
-As a professional programmer, I especially love that you can just fork the code from GitHub and follow
+As a professionalist programmer, I especially love that you can just fork the code from GitHub and follow
 > along.
 Strongly recommend to readers with basic knowledge of computer vision, machine learning, and Python!
 &ndash; Amazon Customer